crisp-im/crisp-sdk-ios/README.md

 ### Chatbox

-You can add the crisp bubble bu adding on your view `CrispButton()` :
+You can add the Crisp bubble by adding in your view `CrispButton()` :

 ```Swift
 import UIKit